wadelau/wadelau.github.io/hanjst/hanjst-variable.md

 #### Variables from client-side

-It is obvious that a variable
+It is obvious that a variable  from server-side has a long way to walk through.
+But a variable from client-side is lucky and has no such a long walk.

+Depends on whether a variable is global or local, it can be declared